ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 Since June 2022 [Vite is the default bundler for Laravel](https://laravel-news.com/vite-is-the-default-frontend-asset-bundler-for-laravel-applications), replacing Laravel Mix (Webpack).

-Laravels Vite integration is a bit special, because it has its own npm integration with a so called `hot` file.
+Laravel's Vite integration is a bit special, because it has its own npm integration with a so called `hot` file.

 You need to change the `vite.config.js` like this: